hazelcast/hazelcast-platform-training/Lab7.md

-# Lab 7 - Deploying to Production
+# Lab 7 - Deploying Your Pipeline

 ## Objectives
 * Use CLC to deploy a compiled JAR to a Hazelcast cluster